realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Beep mode

 Selects the ["beep"](#beep-on-the-second) mode.
 "Auto: xx secs" enables the beep for xx seconds after entering a destination time, after triggering a time travel, and upon (real or fake) power-on.
-Can be changed at any time by typing 000 (off), 001 (on), 002 (Auto 30secs) or 003 (Auto 60secs) followed by ENTER.
+Can be changed at any time through keypad commands 000 (off), 001 (on), 002 (Auto 30secs) or 003 (Auto 60secs).

 ##### &#9193; Time-cycling interval